Identity schema best practices

 - id: user_v0

 After a few weeks, you decide that you want to add additional fields or that you need to break compatibility with your current

 schema.
 To do that, add another version of the schema to the configuration and change the

 - id: user_v1

-user_v0 as the schema, and
+user_v0 to the

-To make sure usernames (or traits) satisfy a specific regex (for example only alphanumeric characters), they can be sanitized.
-To sanitize usernames add Regular Expressions to the Identity Schema.
-To sanitize usernames coming from third-party OIDC providers like Google or GitHub write Jsonnet.
+To make sure usernames or traits satisfy a specific regex (for example only alphanumeric characters), they can be sanitized.
+To sanitize usernames add regular expressions to the identity Schema.
+To sanitize usernames coming from third-party OIDC providers like Google or GitHub write JSonnet.